+9. Open a UTMA or UGMA

 UGMA/UTMA accounts are custodial accounts that let a custodian (you) invest the money contributed into these accounts for a minor (beneficiary).
 It isn’t necessary that the money only be used for college.

 The growth in these accounts aren’t taxable or are taxed at the minor’s marginal income tax rate.

 10. Assign beneficiaries to all these accounts

-Add beneficiaries and, as necessary, contingent beneficiaries on all your accounts, and confirm or update them annually.
+Add beneficiaries and contingent beneficiaries on all your accounts, and confirm or update them annually.
 It’s important to note that beneficiary designations supersede wills.
-This technicality catches many by surprise.

 If you don’t assign beneficiaries, your money will flow to your next of kin.
 Egads!
 That could be scary

 Get started today with our super-simple investing guide here, then follow the 10 steps above.
 Even with just $25 or $50 a month, you’ll build up a balance and gain experience that’ll benefit you for years.